3 Ingredient Cocktails

-A balanced (far from sweet) and flavoursome Margarita with the rich cognac and orange notes of Grand Marnier adding to this drink's depth of flavour.
+A balanced (far from sweet) and flavoursome Margarita with the rich cognac and orange notes of the liqueur adding to this drink's depth of flavour.

 A Daiquiri-like drink made in the style of a Caipirinha.

 Your choice of honey and indeed rum will greatly affect the flavour, and indeed the success of the finished cocktail.
 More flavoursome honey demands a